 - Call the local emergency hotline (e.g. 911) or go to the nearest emergency facility.
+For non-emergency services, care may be obtained from a walk-in clinic, an urgent care center or by calling Teladoc.
 If a delay would not be detrimental to your health, call your primary care physician.
 Notify your primary care physician as soon as possible after receiving treatment. - After assessing and stabilizing your condition, the emergency facility should contact your primary care physician so he/she can assist the treating physician by supplying information about your medical history. - If you are admitted to an inpatient facility, you or a family member or friend on your behalf should notify your primary care physician or Altius as soon as possible.

-• Emergencies outside our service area:
+Emergencies outside our service area:

 If you are traveling outside your Altius service area or if you are a student who is away at school, you are covered for emergency and urgently needed care.
+For non-emergency services, care may be obtained from a walk-in clinic, an urgent care center or by calling Teladoc.
 Urgent care may be obtained from a private practice physician, a walk-in clinic, an urgent care center or an emergency facility.
 Certain conditions, such as severe vomiting, or high fever, are considered "urgent care" outside your Altius service area and are covered in any of the above settings.